tw4449-s-MAS-Submods/tw4449-Custom-Room-Selection-Pack-Main-Repository/README.md

 4. If you have 400+ affection: Launch MAS, and the rooms will be available.
 Monika will explain how to use them after a minute or so.
 If you have less than 400 affection: Launch MAS, and Monika should comment you added them, but you can't use them just yet.
 Once you reach 400 affection, you can find them under "Hey, Monika..." > "Location" > "Can we go somewhere else?".

+Instructions for Furnished Spaceroom 4 fireplace:

+To turn the fireplace on or off, go to "Hey, Monika..." > "Location" > "About the fireplace..." and ask her to light it or put it out, depending on its current condition.

 And that's it!
 It's that simple.